Tourist Boats Crash In Hungary's Danube River; At Least 7 Dead, 21 Missing

 Police in Budapest say they're investigating the incident in the context of a criminal proceeding, adding that they will rely on experts to determine whether any wrongdoing or error played a role in the catastrophe.

-The collision took place on a scenic, busy stretch of the Danube near the Hungarian Parliament Building and the Margaret Bridge.
+The collision took place on a scenic, busy stretch of the Danube near the Hungarian Parliament building and the Margaret Bridge.
 While some of the smaller boat's passengers were rescued, attempts to find more survivors or victims have been complicated by darkness, rain and strong currents.

 Any survivors also would have to endure the river's cool water (currently around 60 degrees).
 The search for anyone who had been on the boat has now been extended far south of Budapest, officials said.

 The incident has left families in South Korea anxiously awaiting word about loved ones who were on the river trip.
-A six-old-girl who was traveling with her mother and grandparents is believed to be the youngest victim, according to South Korea's Yonhap news agency.
+A 6-year-old girl who was traveling with her mother and grandparents is believed to be the youngest victim, according to South Korea's Yonhap news agency.
 In another case, a 31-year-old woman survived but her younger brother is missing, the agency says.

 As the magnitude of the catastrophe reached South Korea, officials there mobilized to send help to Hungary.

 "At an emergency meeting, President Moon Jae-in told officials to use all available diplomatic resources to expedite search and rescue efforts," NPR's Anthony Kuhn reports from Seoul.
-"Foreign minister Kang Kyung-hwa will head an interagency task force and travel to Hungary."
+"Foreign minister Kang Kyung-wha will head an interagency task force and travel to Hungary."

 Budapest police say the sunken ship has been found and that they plan to raise it from the riverbed.

-Note: An earlier version of this story misspelled Kang Kyung-wha's name as Kang Kyung-hwa.